LGBTI Equal Rights Association for Western Balkans and Turkey

 Meanwhile, regular reports from the LGBTI movement in the country reveal a challenging and problematic situation for the community against what is perceived as poor performance by state institutions and service providers to do their job.

-LGBTI organisations have significantly increased their efforts to serve the community with their most basic needs including legal aid, health services, psycho-social support, shelter etc. A lot more efforts have been made in empowering the community and the movement as well as increase awareness among the general public.
+LGBTI organisations have significantly increased their efforts to serve the community with their most basic needs including legal aid, health services, psycho-social support, shelter, arts and culture etc. A lot more efforts have been made in empowering the community and the movement as well as increase awareness among the general public.
 Alliances and cooperation with the rest of civil society have also created some leverage for the many needs both community and movement has.
+In the last few years efforts are being made to engage local governments on LGBTI rights.

 This reality makes it clear that the government and state institutions need to stop hiding behind action plans and sporadic statements of support and work effectively with LGBTI organisations and other stakeholders in order to set clear and tangible goals that can be achieved in the next few years that could significantly improve the legal and social status of LGBTI persons.